phobos2077/fo2_ecco/separate_mods/lite/ecco_readme_lite.md

 Following is the list of optional features included in EcCo Lite.

 Important notes:
 - Some of the features from the full mod were disable or toned down by default, but you can enable and tweak them.
 - ALL of these changes are optional and can be disabled or tweaked in the ini files.

-> BARTER & ECONOMY:
-- Value of items sold to NPC's is affected by skill and generally lower until you get Barter skill high enough.
-- Buy/sell ratio differs between item categories.
-For example, NPC's will offer less for weapons and armor (vs asking price), to balance against the abundance/high price of these loot items.
-- Buying prices have a steeper curve to increase the importance of Barter skill (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.

-> STEALING:
-- Steal rolls calculation changed to make stealing harder but encourage investing into the skill.
-- If Steal roll fails but Catch roll also fails - fails steal without getting caught instead of just succeeding, as in vanilla.
-- Stealing now correctly uses number of items stolen when calculating difficulty.
-- Stealing money and other weightless items now adds to difficulty based on cost.
-- [disabled] Town Reputation penalty based on total value of goods being stolen.

-> LOOTING:
-- [disabled] There is a chance a weapon will get destroyed when critter dies.
-- [disabled] Corpses and containers are stripped from some percent of ammo and stimpaks, thus reducing abundance and incentivizing shopping.

-> COMBAT:
+## Features

+### COMBAT
 - A couple of unspent AP points carry over to the next round.
 This should make low-AG builds more viable and make difference between weapon AP cost less dramatic.
 - Opening inventory has no cost, but every action (except reload, see below) requires 2 AP (or 1 with Quick Pockets).
 - All two-handed ranged weapons have a hit chance penalty at point-blank range.